 Designing with Empathy for Dignity

 Our obsession with the user experience is not unique to one particular building type, though the road to our end result differs.
 Over the past three decades, the “tough on crime” mindset and direction of policy resulted in longer sentences for people who committed crimes, and also for crimes that were sometimes the result of a mental health condition.
 More focus was put on the crime and the punishment that followed than uncovering the underlying cause of what the crime was, or may have been.
-As the aggregate cost of incarceration has continued to accelerate, policy makers and the general public alike are starting to see this is an unsustainable situation that requires a different approach than strict incarceration.
 This is one of many areas where we are seeing the value of closer relationships between mental health and corrections, and the benefits of our collaborative approach.

 While our goal is rehabilitation, we must remember that these individuals did, in fact, commit crimes, and should be dealt with in a manner that protects the public and benefits society; but they should not be incarcerated solely for the sake of punishment.
 By increasing access to appropriate treatment for behavioral health conditions during incarceration, we believe we will see a reduction in individual re-offenses, and a chance for the formerly incarcerated to become societal assets rather than burdens.
 As justice designers, we believe that this distinction can be achieved by combining safe and secure building design with principles of care often found in healthcare facilities.
 In fact, both justice and healthcare facilities design presents unique challenges: they are hyper technical and deeply humanistic.